Get exclusive member benefits & effect social change. Join Today

 Infective endocarditis is an infection in the heart valves or endocardium.
 The endocardium is the lining of the heart.
 This condition is usually caused by bacteria entering the bloodstream and infecting the heart.
 Bacteria may originate in the:

-This condition is rare in individuals with healthy hearts.
-People who have other heart diseases or conditions are at higher risk.
+This condition is rare in people with healthy hearts.
+People who have other heart conditions are at higher risk.

-If you are at high risk for infective endocarditis, you may need antibiotics before certain medical and dental procedures.
+You may need to take antibiotics before certain medical and dental procedures if you are at high risk for infective endocarditis.
 Antibiotics help stop bacteria from entering your bloodstream and causing infection.
 Talk to your surgeon or dentist before any surgical procedure.